KevinPiao117/tvoProject/README.md

 https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
 https://www.cypress.io/

-Navigate to cypress_testing folder, open console and enter "npx cypress open".
+Navigate to cypress_testing folder, open console and enter "npx cypress run".
 A new window should pop up.
 Choose E2E testing and run with any broswer.

 The test cases all follow these intial setup
 1. Visit https://tvolearn.com/